 The SV adds power windows and locks, remote entry, cruise control, two extra speakers for the sound system, a power driver's seat, steering wheel-mounted audio controls, two 120V power outlets and three additional 12V units, six rear passenger reading lights and 17-inch chrome-clad wheels.

-All NV models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All NV Passenger models are equipped with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.